-For the first three years of the war, Hitler's popularity remained strong.
-However, in 1942 Germany suffered severe military losses and German cities were regularly bombed by the Allies.
+On his release from jail, Hitler decided that the Nazis For the first three years of the war, Hitler's popularity remained strong.
+However, in 1942 Germany suffered should try to gain power by exploiting the political severe military losses and German cities were regularly system rather than attacking it.
+His party gained a small number of seats in the Reichstag (the German legislative bombed by the Allies.
 Some Germans began to turn against Hitler.
-There were at least 17 recorded assassination attempts against him and many more were rumoured to have occurred.
-Hitler gradually withdrew from public life and directed operations from his underground 'bunker' in Berlin.
-Hitler took his own life as the Soviet Army overran Berlin on 30 April 1945.
+There were at least 17 recorded assembly) during the 1920s, but it was the Great assassination attempts against him and many more Depression that gave the party its real opportunity.
+By 1932 the Nazi Party was the largest single party in the were rumoured to have occurred.
+Hitler gradually withdrew from public life and directed operations from Reichstag.
+Hitler was appointed Chancellor of Germany his underground 'bunker' in Berlin.
+Hitler took his own in January 1933 by President Hindenburg (see Source 2).
+After Hindenburg's death in 1934, Hitler combined the life as the Soviet Army overran Berlin on 30 April 1945.